frimpongemanuele/HomeLab/README.md

 This repository is intended to document my journey in setting up a HomeLab, with the goal of hosting services and tools.
 It will also be the first project I'll document fully here on Github.

-The goal is to show that even with an old laptop or an old repurposed mini pc, one can learn and experiment a fully functional infostructure.
+The goal is to show that even with an old laptop or an old repurposed mini pc, one can learn and experiment a fully functional infrastructure.

 It will be touching all service that can come to mind in a standard home server instance and it will document the design and implementation of a self-hosted home lab build around **Proxmox VE**, focused on virtualization, cybersecurity, networking, automation, media services, secure remote access and backup strategy.